Beaver Dam man sentenced to life in prison for murder of his ex wife

 The shooting took place at a Third Street residence in Beaver Dam while Hollinshead was visiting with their daughter so the girl could see her grandparents, Medina Espinosa’s parents.
 Hollinshead was shot 19 times while the girl was in a nearby room.

 Dodge County District Attorney Kurt Klomberg said that the girl must have been happy to see her father on the sunny afternoon on March 23, 2019.
-However the day’s events quickly became something that will torment the girl for the rest of her life, who is now seven.
+However the day’s events quickly became something that will torment the girl for the rest of her life.

 “He executed an unarmed mother in front of his own child and he planned to do so before entering the home,” Klomberg said.

-Espinosa sent a text at March 22 9:23 a.m. the day prior to the homicide asking what time Stacia was coming to their home.
-Klomberg said he did not ask when his daughter was coming but specified that it was
+Espinosa sent a text at 9:23 a.m.
+March 22, a day prior to the homicide asking what time Stacia was coming to the home.
+Klomberg said he did not ask when his daughter was coming.

-Espinosa’s father Ramon Medina Rodriguez asked for forgiveness of the Hollinshead’s family and spoke kindly of the family’s relationship with Stacia.
+Espinosa’s father Ramon Medina Rodriguez asked for forgiveness from the Hollinshead’s family and spoke kindly of the family’s relationship with Stacia.

 Rodriguez said he did not recognize the man who came into his home that day.